baldwin-agency/magento2-module-less-js-compiler/README.md

 ## Investigating less compilation errors

-When your `.less` files have a syntax error or contain something which doesn't allow it to compile properly, please have a look at the `var/log/system.log` file, it will contain the some output about what caused the problem.
+When your `.less` files have a syntax error or contain something which doesn't allow it to compile properly, please have a look at the `var/log/system.log` file, it will contain some output about what caused the problem.

 ## Remarks